-V.System
+V. System

-(I) The Chairperson System is Adopted:
+(I) The Chairperson System Is Adopted:

 The chairperson of the board shall take full responsibility for company operations.
-The president of the Company shall be nominated by the chairperson and then appointed by the board.
+The president of the company shall be nominated by the chairperson and then appointed by the board.
 The president shall serve as one of the directors.

-(II) A "Dual System" is Temporarily Adopted for Personnel:
+(II) A "Dual System" Is Temporarily Adopted for Personnel:

 After the corporatization of Chunghwa Post Co., Ltd., regulations were formulated to provide that the existing staff is regulated by the former personnel regulations and statutes.
 However, as new personnel system applies to the new employees, they no longer have the status of public servants.
-Under the smart, flexible and incentive remuneration and reward system, the Company can recruit proper talents based on its business needs and the general job market salary level.
-The promotions, occupations, salary, benefits and appraisal of the employees are based on their actual job performance to bring about a change of the employees' work attitude and a new prospect to the operation of the postal service.
+The company can recruit proper talent based on its business needs and the general job market salary level.
+The promotions, occupations, salary, benefits, appraisal of the employees are based on their actual job performance to bring about a change of the employees' work attitude and a new prospect to the operation of the postal service.